 This gene encodes a member of the sorting nexin family.
 Members of this family contain a phox (PX) domain, which is a phosphoinositide binding domain, and are involved in intracellular trafficking.
 This endosomal protein regulates the cell-surface expression of epidermal growth factor receptor.
 This protein also has a role in sorting protease-activated receptor-1 from early endosomes to lysosomes.
 This protein may form oligomeric complexes with family members.
 This gene results in three transcript variants encoding distinct isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SNX1 Gene

 SNX1 (Sorting Nexin 1) is a Protein Coding gene.
-Among its related pathways are Endocytosis and TGF-beta Receptor Signaling Pathway.
+Among its related pathways are TGF-beta Receptor Signaling Pathway and Endocytosis.
 GO annotations related to this gene include identical protein binding and insulin receptor binding.
 An important paralog of this gene is SNX5.

 UniProtKB/Swiss-Prot for SNX1 Gene